-The finer details - routes, accommodation and support
+The finer details - accommodation, travel, bikes and support

 You’ll need to arrive to Hotel Palau de Bellavista (Girona) on Wednesday 16th May 2018 by 19.00 for the event briefing, wine tasting and welcome dinner.

 We have carefully handpicked the overnight locations to give participants maximum enjoyment and relaxation when off the bike.
 If you would like more details about each hotel, please follow the links below: